LoreArk/UE-InteractiveDoorFramework/README.md

 If no precompiled version is available, you can compile the plugin manually:

 1. Create a temporary **C++ project** (Games → Blank → C++).
-2. Copy the plugin into that project’s `Plugins/` folder.
+2. Copy the plugin into that project's `Plugins/` folder.
 3. Open the `.uproject` → Unreal will compile the plugin automatically.
 4. Once compiled, copy the **entire plugin folder** (including `Binaries/`) into your Blueprint-only project.

 ---

 ### 🟨 For C++ Projects

-If your project already contains C++ code, Unreal will automatically compile the plugin the next time you build your project.
+If your project already contains C++ code, Unreal will automatically compile the plugin when you build your project.

-1. **Download and unzip** this repository.
+1. **Clone or download** this repository.
-2. Copy the content of the extracted folder (the InteractiveDoorFramework folder) into your project’s `Plugins/` directory.
+2. Copy the `InteractiveDoorFramework` folder into your project's `Plugins/` directory: /Plugins/InteractiveDoorFramework/
 3. **Right-click** your `.uproject` file → select **"Generate Visual Studio project files"**.
 4. Open the generated `.sln` and **build the project** (Development Editor, Win64).
 5. Launch Unreal → go to **Edit → Plugins** and enable the plugin.